aharshac/Octoprint-Filament-Reloaded/README.md

-# OctoPrint-FilamentReloaded
+# OctoPrint-Julia2018FilamentSensor

 [OctoPrint](http://octoprint.org/) plugin that integrates with a filament sensor hooked up to a Raspberry Pi GPIO pin and allows the filament spool to be changed during a print if the filament runs out.

-Future developments are planned to include multiple filament sensors and pop-ups.

-Initial work based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) plugin by MoonshineSG.
+Initial work based on the [Octoprint-Filament](https://github.com/MoonshineSG/Octoprint-Filament) and [Octoprint-Filament-Reloaded](https://github.com/kontakt/Octoprint-Filament-Reloaded) plugins.

 ## Required sensor